What is the difference between a Direct Subsidized and a Direct Unsubsidized Loan?

 - Once you have accepted your awards, a link to studentloans.gov will appear on your Treehouse Account.
 This website will provide you with instructions on how to electronically fill out your Master Promissory Note and Entrance Interview.
 Students only need to fill this form out once in ten years, so they will not be required to complete it again while at Drew.
 After you have filled out a Master Promissory Note, in subsequent years, you only need to continue filling out the FAFSA form and accepting your awards on Treehouse to receive Federal Direct loan funds.

-- The Department of Education will transmit your funds electronically to Drew’s business office, who will then credit the funds to your account.
+- The Department of Education will transmit your funds electronically to Drew’s Student Accounts Office, who will then credit the funds to your account.

-- If you have a credit on your account after receiving loan funds, and are not on any payment plan, the business office can usually mail you a check for the credit on your account 7-10 days after you call them with your request (973-408-3114).
+- If you have a credit on your account after receiving loan funds, and are not on any payment plan, the Student Accounts Office can usually mail you a check for the credit on your account 7-10 days after you call them with your request (973-408-3114).